Academic Regulations

 Plagiarism is defined as the presentation or submission of work or data (published or unpublished in any form), done in whole or in part by other persons, without citation or credit, as the student's own work.

 The submission of one's own work for credit in more than one course without the expressed knowledge of the instructors involved is forbidden.
-Selkirk College will not condone, nor will it accept work submitted to obtain credit which was produced through cheating or plagiarism.
+Selkirk College will not condone, nor will it accept work submitted to obtain credit that was produced through cheating or plagiarism.

 • First offense: The assignment, test, exam, paper, project or other work involved will be awarded a grade of zero and be incorporated into the calculation of the final grade.